mozilla/missioncontrol-v2/README.md

 or

 ```
-Rscript backup.firefox.desktop.R  --data_file=default is ./all.the.data.Rdata (the --out from process.models.firefox.desktop.R)
+Rscript backup.firefox.desktop.R  --data_file=default is ./all.the.data.Rdata (the --out from process.models.firefox.desktop.R) --debug=0
 ```

+`--debug` is zero by default (will run and backup).
+If you set this to 1, it will just display what _would_ happen

 ### Create a Dashboard (and backup)

 This creates a dashboard and syncs the data to GCP